Smithsonian/ai-catalog-binary-trait-extractor/README.md

 ### Primary Intended Uses
 - Extracting binary, numeric, and categorical morphological, life history, and physiological traits from botanical species descriptions using large language models
-- Generating structured trait matrices for downstream analyses such as trait uniqueness evaluation, trait-based clustering, and dichotomous key construction
+- Generating structured trait matrices for downstream analyses such as trait uniqueness evaluation, trait-based clustering (using ordination methods), and dichotomous key construction

 ### Out-of-Scope Uses
 - Extraction of traits from poorly formatted textual sources